terrenceshi/portfolio_3d/README.md

 Scene
  - Add lights from cars (hard as fuck, may need to download a new package for this one)
- - Experiment with different options for Art Background (optional) (new color? maybe a model from vg design?)
+ - Look at different colors for Art page
- - look up use of chromatic abberation for fun

 Art
  - Should have boxes pop up on scroll (any page that requires scrolling should)